Positive Reinforcement Techniques to Prevent Unwanted Behaviors

 Another consideration is the timing of the reward.

-• The reward needs to be delivered immediately after the behavior you would like to reinforce.
+• The reward needs to be delivered immediately after the behavior being reinforced.
 For example, to reinforce a cat for sitting, the cat should be given the reward immediately upon sitting.

 • At times, especially for some advanced behaviors, it may be difficult to reward the cat immediately after they have engaged in the behavior.
 In these instances, the use of a training tool, such as a conditioned reinforcer (see below), may be appropriate.

-How quickly a cat learns can differ, with some cats rapidly learning the desired behavior while others will need more time.
+Cats learn at different rates—one cat may learn the desired behavior quickly, while another may need more time.
 Some factors to consider are:

-• Don’t train if the cat demonstrates protective behaviors.
+• Do not train if the cat demonstrates protective behaviors (e.g., hiding, crouching, growling, hissing).

-• Ensure the reward is highly desirable for the individual and timing is right.
+• Ensure the reward is highly desirable for the individual, and the timing is right.

 • Avoid distractions during training.